Singh-Mehtab/dslr-photometry-analysis/README.md

 # DSLR Differential Photometry Analysis
-Identifying exoplanet transits and variable stars by performing differential photometry on DSLR images.
+Determining the radius of transiting exoplanets and analyzing variable stars by performing differential photometry on DSLR images.

 ## Project Overview
 Photometry is the method used to study the brightness (flux) of stars over time.
 When examining stellar light curves some stars show periodic changes in their flux.
 These can be caused by transiting exoplanets, eclipsing binary stars, or pulsating variable stars.
 Approximately 75% of all exoplanets were discovered using transit photometry.
 NASA uses specialized space telescopes such as Kepler and TESS to capture stellar light curves and conduct photometry.